-While every diver has their favourites, we’ve scoped out seven of our own top spots to strap on a tank and dive in.
+While every diver has their favorites, we’ve scoped out seven of our own top spots to strap on a tank and dive in.

 Hands down the best diving area in the Caymans – and according to the late Jacques Cousteau, the world – Little Cayman’s protected Bloody Bay Marine Park (named for a naval battle) boasts a spectacular combination of bountiful marine life and unparalleled visibility.
 Clinging to its sheer wall – which drops off almost 2000m into the abyss – is an otherworldly vertical forest of neon-yellow tube sponges, giant waving fans and bioluminescent corals.
 You’re also likely to spot eagle rays, turtles, lobsters, Nassau groupers and cheeky triggerfish at any of the dozen-odd sites along the wall, but some of the most interesting moorings include Eagle Ray Roundup, Mixing Bowl and Randy’s Gazebo.